 If your child wants a honey sandwich every day for a year, that is nothing unusual… if it keeps them calm and sane – do it.

 Help your child to pack and unpack their school bag.
 Make a list of everything they need to pack each day at home and then before leaving school.
 A visual guide works really well.
-You can take photos of all the items, print and laminate it and attach it to their school bag.
+You can take photos of all the items, print and laminate them and attach them to their school bag.
 Try and get into the habit of packing the bag and leaving it at the front door before leaving every morning.

 You don’t want your child’s favourite drink bottle or the only hat they will tolerate wearing to go missing and cause a meltdown.
 Another tip, if your budget allows, buy multiples of these things, just in case!